MI Tax-Deductibility

 5. Is there a loan amount limit?

-No. The available tax deduction is only limited by the taxpayer’s income.
+No. The available tax deduction is limited only by the taxpayer’s income.

 6. Is deductibility applicable for all loan types?